Caching in Yii2 and speed comparisons

 Results

-From the small test done from my laptop, I can safely conclude that a response time when using most cache components are shorter compared to when not using the cache as shown in the table:
+From the small test done from my laptop, I can safely conclude that a response time when using most cache components is shorter compared to when not using the cache, as shown in the table:

 Without Cache